cpeavy2/botvac_node/README.md

 ## (Neato) Botvac launch files

 This repository contains ROS2 Foxy launch files for the Neato Botvac robots.
+Not compatible with D8, D9 and D10.

 ## Assumes Ubuntu 20.04 and ROS2 Foxy have been successfully installed